A woman facing an open path looking away

 There Is No Consistent Change from the Narcissists

 Change is a crucial element in any healthy relationship.
-When a past relationship has been particularly unhealthy change is even more important.
+When a past relationship has been particularly unhealthy, change is even more important.

-When someone repeatedly breaks their promises, it’s a strong indication genuine change is unlikely.
+When someone repeatedly breaks their promises, it’s a strong indication that genuine change is unlikely.
 For trauma survivors, this inconsistency exacerbates feelings of instability and mistrust.

 For example, if a narcissist promises to treat you better but fails to follow through, it’s a clear sign of inconsistency.
 Think about a “friend” who says they’ll stop spreading rumors about you, but you keep hearing the same hurtful stories.
 Despite their promises, their behavior remains unchanged.
 Remaining friends with this person will cause long-term pain and stress.

-When a person stays connected to a narcissist for an extended period the quality of their life decreases significantly.
+When a person stays connected to a narcissist for an extended period, the quality of their life decreases significantly.

 Your Needs Are Not Being Met

 A healthy relationship involves mutual support and the meeting of each other’s needs.
-Picture being in a relationship where you help the person achieve their goals but when you need help, the person is not there for you.
+Picture being in a relationship where you help the person achieve their goals, but when you need help, the person is not there for you.
 This one-sided dynamic is unhealthy.
 Also, staying in a relationship where your needs are not being met for a long time is difficult to maintain.

 If you’re constantly putting in effort and receiving nothing in return, it’s a sign your needs are being neglected.
 For someone with trauma or PTSD, this neglect feels like a painful reminder of past experiences of abandonment and neglect.